Xlocsinjr/progProject/PROCESS.md

 in a log scale.
 - Layout can now be considered done.
 It might get tweaked later on but the current layout is good enough.

+#### 31-01-2018   week4 - wedensday
+- Created boxes in the sector checkbox list so the list can double as a legend for the grouped bar chart.